+Pharmanex.
+We market a variety of anti-aging nutritional products under our Pharmanex brand.
 Direct selling has proven to be an extremely effective method of marketing our high-quality nutritional supplements because our distributors can personally educate consumers on the quality and benefits of our products, differentiating them from our competitors' offerings.
-Our strategy for expanding the nutritional supplement business is to introduce innovative, substantiated products based on extensive research and development and quality manufacturing.
-Our product development efforts focus in the areas of anti-aging, weight management, and general nutrition.
+LifePak, our flagship line of micronutrient supplements, accounted for 18% of our total revenue and 43% of Pharmanex revenue in 2009.
+Our strategy for our nutritional supplement business is to continue to introduce innovative, substantiated anti-aging products based on extensive research and development and quality manufacturing.
+In addition, we provide tools such as our technologically advanced Pharmanex BioPhotonic Scanner to measure and demonstrate the positive impact of our key nutritional products.
+In 2010, we plan to introduce our first ageLOC nutritional products designed to address the internal sources of aging.
+We believe the addition of ageLOC nutritional products will continue to bridge the two key anti-aging categories of skin care and nutrition to deliver a unique, more comprehensive approach to anti-aging.